Born This Way (album): Religious controversy

 Several religious groups have condemned the album for its incorporation of several religious icons of Christianity and its stance on sexuality.
 In Lebanon, Born This Way was temporarily banned by the General Secretary Department, who deemed the album to be in bad taste and mocking of Christianity.
 Abdo Abu Kassm, director of the Catholic Information Center of Lebanon, highly criticized the themes of the album, expressing that "if they are going to offend us we are going to cancel the album."
 He continued, "We will not accept that anyone insult the Virgin Mary or Jesus or Christianity [...].
 Call us traditional, call us backward, call us whatever you want.
 We will not accept it."
 This ban lasted up until June 9.

 The music video of "Judas" was criticized by William Anthony Donohue, the president of the Catholic League, notably for Gaga's portrayal of Mary Magdalene.
-In an interview with HollywoodLife.com, Donohue expressed discontent towards Gaga's focus on Judas and Mary Magdalene, calling her "increasingly irrelevant" compared to people with "real talent", and attacked her for seemingly purposefully debuting the song and video close to Holy Week and Easter.
-Shortly after its release, "Judas" was banned in Lebanon.
+In an interview with HollywoodLife.com, Donohue expressed discontent toward Gaga's focus on Judas and Mary Magdalene, calling her "increasingly irrelevant" compared to people with "real talent", and attacked her for seemingly purposefully debuting the song and video close to Holy Week and Easter.
+Shortly after the album's release, "Judas" was banned in Lebanon.
 In Malaysia, where homosexuality is considered a criminal offense, the government criticized the album for its stance on sexuality and feminism.
 Shortly after the release of the title track, radio stations across the country edited out several lyrics of the song as ordered by the Malaysian government.
 Rosnah Ismail, the vice-chancellor of Universiti Malaysia Sabah, condemned the song, opining, "Islam forbids this.
 We have to abide by the country's laws."